EngFlow/example/java/com/engflow/notificationqueue/README.md

 ### Using JWT to run the client

-In the second for case authentication you should have a valid token.
+In the second authentication case you should count with a valid token.
 On EngFlow clusters you may get a new access token by accessing the cluster's UI under the tab `Getting Started`.
 To execute the client against your cluster, add the argument

 1. `--token=your-long-JWT-token`